absa-subatomic-legacy/subatomic-documentation/docs/quantum-mechanic/command-reference.md

 to this channel, however if the channel is private you will need to manually invite the bot.

 ### **request devops environment**
+This will create a  new OpenShift DevOps environment for your team or use an existing one.

 ### **request project environments**
+Creates new OpenShift environments for a project.
+This will create a DEV, SIT and UAT environments.

 ### **create project**
 You will need to input two values `project name` and `project description`.
 This will create a project within